0xlsca/GrowthAPI/README.md

  ## Todo until next release:

- - rewrite the base GrowthProfile classes and give them an interface-backend
+ - rewrite the base GrowthProfile classes and give them an interface backend
  - add default-value methods to the library to help with tailoring ProbabilityFunctions that only have one value and otherwise a default one

  ## Changelog: